 This course is an introduction to principles, elements and practices of drawing, employing a wide range of subject matter and drawing media.
-Focus on perceptually based drawing, observational skills, technical abilities and creative responses to materials and subject matter.
+The focus is on perceptually based drawing, observational skills, technical abilities and creative responses to materials and subject matter.